kvz/metriks/README.md

 Metriks is still in early stages of development, here's what needs to be done still:

  - [ ] Offer an API that so that you can programatically add values in Nodejs programs. e.g. `require('metriks').graph('df').addSeries([{'/': '50%'}])`
  - [ ] Checkout smokeping sources and try to build a plugin very similar to it.
 This should expose some limitations and make it more usable in different environments after fixing those.
+See [smokeping.md](smokeping.md).
  - [ ] Example plugin: top-10 memory heavy processes (may require "Dynamically expand ds" first)
  - [ ] Example plugins: http://word.bitly.com/post/74839060954/ten-things-to-monitor?h=2
  - [ ] Generate an index page/json of rrd/images.
 Maybe we can leverage existing `connect` webserver to write html to disk
- - [ ] Upload to s3 as a step after rrd -> graph -> upload
- - [ ] Aggregate datasources into 1 graph using glob
+ - [ ] Aggregate datasources into 1 graph using glob (maybe a separate process that uses s3 as source, can do indexes, aggegates, cleaning up old graphs)
  - [ ] Support for max & min values and a way to communicate problems to the outside world
  - [ ] Dynamically expand ds using rrdtool dump / import.
 It's hard, see http://stackoverflow.com/questions/13476226/adding-new-datasource-to-an-existing-rrd
  - [ ] More unit test coverage
  - [ ] Don't crash the main process on plugin fatals.
  - [ ] Show min, max, avg for every ds on every graph by default
  - [ ] Should we ship an `upstart` file so people can daemonize/respawn/log metriks easily on ubuntu?
+[Yes](https://twitter.com/purefan/status/435409309858414592).
+Probably just output a possible config, and let the end user pipe/copy paste/change it, rather than writing to `/etc`
+ - [x] Upload to s3 as a step after rrd -> graph -> upload
- - [ ] Rename configs. some `graph` to `store`. `graph->lines` to `lines`.
+ - [x] Rename configs. some `graph` to `store`. `graph->lines` to `lines`.
  - [x] Support for `graph->lines->*->` for config that applies to all datasources
  - [x] More advanced rrd types (COUNTER vs GAUGE, ability to add a custom step, AREA graphs) as req in [#1](https://github.com/kvz/metriks/issues/1)
  - [x] Example plugin: network traffic